ropensci/ruODK/cran-comments.md

     not to duplicate the expensive map.
   * The example images have been resized aggressively to 200x150 px.
   * Included images for branding and attribution are at lowest legible size.
-* All functionality supporting the current ODK Central release is covered by tests.
+* Test coverage: All functionality supporting the current ODK Central release is covered by tests.
   The only exception is `form_schema{_parse}`, which supports a breaking change between ODK Central 0.7 and 0.8.
 The test server runs ODK Central 0.8, a production server (used by the package author, but not accessible to other maintainers) runs 0.7 successfully.